bechirtouhami/sitepress-multilingual-cms/readme.txt

 *Features*

- * **Multilingual content** support that allows selecting post/page languages and creating translations..
+ * **Multilingual content** support that allows selecting post/page languages and creating translations.
  * **CMS navigation** elements including drop down menus, breadcrumbs trail and sidebar navigation.
  * **Integrated content translation** makes it possible to run multilingual sites on tiny budgets and with no effort.
  * Robust links to posts and pages that never break.